dwilkolek/moxy/README.md

 # MOXY
-This is application to setup ssh tunnel and expose http servers under bastion.
+This is application to set up ssh tunnel and expose http servers under bastion.
-It setup ssh tunnel with host with key authorizastion to destination specified in config and exposes http proxy to that server by adding Host header.
+It set up ssh tunnel with host with key authorization to destination specified in config and exposes http proxy with headers beatification required by external service.

-## Builiding
+## Building
 ```
 $Env:GOOS="linux"
 go build -o bin/moxy-linux github.com/dwilkolek/moxy